okkur/reposeed/templates/CONTRIBUTING.md

 Time is precious and sparse, please consider this and search through available issues first.

-Treat every participant with courtesy and respect and add as much information when creating an issue or pull/merge request.
+Treat every participant with courtesy, respect and add as much information when creating an issue or pull/merge request.

 All issues and pull/merge requests should be in English and refrain from using any inappropriate language.